 They say to write what you know.
-Well while I knew the time frame, knew a bit of Pennsylvania history and a bit of industrial revolution history.
-After diving further into more than thirty historical fiction references and countless websites of research I firmly believe that I’ve learned more about those subjects than I did in all my years of actual schooling combined.
-Of course I have to take that with a grain of salt because I’ve been digging into more specific things and finding some historical jewels along the way!
+I knew a little bit of the time frame, a little bit of Pennsylvania history and a little bit of industrial revolution history; after two and a half years of diving further into more than thirty historical non-fiction references and countless websites of research, I firmly believe that I’ve learned more about those subjects than I ever did in all my years of actual schooling combined.
+Of course I have to take that with a grain of salt because I’ve been digging into more specific things, but I am thrilled with some of the historical gems I’ve found along the way!

-For One Night in the Winter Garden – A Novella
+For One Night at the Winter Garden – A Novella

 From Ash to Fire (working title) – Book One